SaintSkeeta/LaunchSitecoreTDS/README.md

 ## To get up and running ##
 ### Quick Guide ###
 - Install a blank instance of Sitecore using SIM.
-- Update Include configs so your data folder points locally, and you're running in Live mode.
+- Update Include configs so you're running in Live mode.
 - Copy the required Sitecore DLLs to the `Installers\Sitecore` folder.
 - Within either the MVC or WebForms solution, setup your local TDS settings, either by changing the `TdsGlobal.config` file, or by duplicating it with the name `TdsGlobal.config.user`
 - Deploy the solution, so code and items are deployed to your local instance.